GTBitsOfGood/slackbot/README.md

 ## Contributing

 If you are in Bits of Good, please use our [Contribution guide](https://github.com/GTBitsOfGood/bog-bot/blob/master/CONTRIBUTING.md) to get started.
-We would be thrilled to have you help out!

 ### Contributors